Thickness dependent rare earth segregation in magnetron deposited NdCo$_{4.6}$ thin films studied by Xray reflectivity and Hard Xray photoemission: Abstract

 \section{Abstract}

-The magnetic anisotropy of amorphous NdCo$_{4.6}$ compounds deposited by magnetron sputtering change with film thickness from in plane to out of plane anisotropy at thickness above 40 nm.
-Xray reflectivity measurements shows the progressive formation of an additional layer in between the 3 nm thick Si capping layer and the NdCo compound film.
-Hard Xray Photoemission spectroscoy (HAXPES) was used to analyze the composition and distribution of cobalt and neodymium at the top layers region of NdCo$_{4.6}$ films of thickness ranging from 5 nm to 65 nm using 7 keV, 10 keV and 13 keV incident photon energies, with inelastic electron mean free paths ranging from 7.2 nm to 12.3 nm in cobalt.
-The atomic cobalt concentration of the alloy deduced from HAXPES measurements at the Nd 3d and Co 2p excitations results to be below the nominal value, changing with thickness and incident photon energy.
-This proves a segregation of the rare earth at the surface of the NdCo$_{4.6}$ thin film which increases with thickness.
-The analysis of the background of the Co 2p and Nd 3d peaks was consistent with this conclusion.
-This demonstrates that neodymium incorporation in the cobalt lattice have a cost in energy which can be associated to strain due to the difference in volume between the two elements.
-The lowering of this strain energy will favor atomic anisotropic environments for neodymium that explains the perpendicular anisotropy and its thickness dependence of these NdCo compound films.
+Magnetic anisotropy in disordered rare-earth-transition metals (RE-TM) compounds arises from RE atoms occupying asymmetric environments within the TM lattice.
+However, the underlying mechanism that promotes such environments remains not fully understood.
+In this study, we investigate amorphous NdCo$_{4.6}$ thin films deposited by magnetron sputtering, where the magnetic anisotropy evolves with thickness from in-plane to out-of-plane orientation above 40 nm.
+X-ray reflectivity measurements revealed the progressive formation of an additional layer between the 3 nm Si capping layer and the NdCo film with increasing film thickness.
+To probe the composition and distribution of Co and Nd near the surface, Hard X-ray Photoemission Spectroscopy (HAXPES) was performed on films ranging from 5 nm to 65 nm in thickness using incident photon energies of 7, 10, and 13 keV.
+These correspond to inelastic electron mean free paths of 7.2-12.3 nm in cobalt.
+The cobalt atomic concentration, deduced from HAXPES at the Nd 3d and Co 2p excitations, was consistently below the nominal value and varied with both thickness and photon energy.
+This indicates segregation of RE atoms at the film surface, which becomes more pronounced with increasing thickness.
+Background analysis of the Co 2p and Nd 3d peaks supports this conclusion.
+The thickness of the Nd segregated layer is estimated in 2-3 nm.
+Nd segregation provides evidence for Nd diffusion toward the surface during thin film growth, what demonstrates that incorporating neodymium into the cobalt lattice incurs an energy cost which is associated with strain due to the volume mismatch between the two elements.
+Reducing this strain energy promotes anisotropic atomic environments for those Nd trapped into the cobalt lattice, thereby explaining the emergence of perpendicular anisotropy and its dependence on film thickness in these RE-TM compounds.